fedef17/CO2_cool_fort/README.md

 ## Inputs

 The following inputs are required (in order) by `CO2_NLTE_COOL`:
-- 6 atmospheric profiles: temperature, pressure, and 4 VMRs of CO2, O, O2, and N2;
+- Atmospheric profiles as function of pressure for the temperature and the VMRs of CO2, O, O2, and N2;
-- `lev0`: index of the pressure specified above corresponding to the maximum pressure level (lower boundary) to be considered for calculating the heating rate.
-Heating rates will be calculate from that pressure up to the minimum pressure specified in the pressure array.
-E.g, if `p` is specified in the range of 1e3 to 1e-6 hPa (or 1e-6 to 1e3 hPa) and `lev0=index(p(1e0))`, the heating rate will be calculated in the range of 1e0 to 1e-6 hPa.
+- `lev0`: the index of the given pressures so that p(`lev0`) is the maximum pressure level (lower boundary) to be considered for calculating the heating rate.
+Heating rates will be calculated from that pressure up to the minimum pressure specified in the pressure array.
+E.g, if `p` is given in the range of 1e3 hPa to 1e-6 hPa (or 1e-6 hPa to 1e3 hPa) and p(`lev0`) = 1 hPa, the heating rate will be calculated in the range of 1 hPa to 1e-6 hPa.
 - `surf_temp`: surface temperature (if set to a negative value, the temperature of the maximum pressure level will be used);
 - `hr`: heating rate.
 This is an input/out array with the same dimension of pressure.
-It will be calculated ONLY at pressures in the range of `p(lev0)` (max. pressure considered) to the minimum specified pressure (minimum(pressure)).
+It will be calculated ONLY at pressures in the range of `p(lev0)` (max. pressure considered) to the minimum given pressure (minimum(pressure)).
 - Units: Temperature in K, pressure in hPa, vmrs in mol/mol (not ppm), heating rate in K/day;
 - Input profiles can run either from ground to top of the atmosphere (decreasing pressures) or reverse (top to ground with increasing pressures).
 The pressure grid can be irregular.
 - Important notes:
   1) Pressure levels should include the surface pressure (near 1e3 hPa), even if the 15 µm cooling is to be calculated only at lower pressure levels (higher altitudes), i.e., p(lev0) << 1e3 hPa.
   2) If 15 µm cooling shall be calculated only in the non-LTE regime, it is recommended to set up the lower boundary, `p(lev0)`, close to the limit of the LTE/non-LTE transition, e.g. 1 hPa.
 In this way, more time-consuming calculations in the LTE region will be avoided.

 ## Output